 - Panthenol (Vitamin B5): this is an anti-static and conditioning agent that helps to leave your hair cuticle smooth and shiny.
 If not readily available this can be easily omitted

-- Hydrolysed Wheat Protein: other proteins such as silk, collagen and keratin can be used, but for low porosity and protein-sensitive hair please leave out
+- Hydrolysed Wheat Protein: other proteins such as Collagen, Keratin Protein and Silk Protein can be used, but for low porosity and protein-sensitive hair please leave out

-- Fatty alcohols: the above recipe uses Cetyl and Cetearyl alcohol.
+- Fatty alcohols: the above recipe uses Cetyl Alcohol and Cetearyl Alcohol.
 You can either use just one or replace with whatever fatty alcohol you have available e.g. stearyl alcohol or lanolin

 - BTMS: is a conditioning emulsifier that helps create a deep conditioner with “slip” that can be easily worked through your hair.
-You can use another conditioning emulsifier or replace with a regular emulsifying wax such as Olivem, however, it will result in a different final texture
+You can use another conditioning emulsifier or replace with a regular emulsifying wax such as Olivem 1000 or Emulsifying Wax NF however, it will result in a different final texture

 With that in mind I’ve tried to formulate a Raw Shea Butter Deep Conditioner that’s reminiscent of the original Shea Moisture products we grew to love.
 By understanding the purpose of ingredients, you learn to experiment and create the products you want to see!